dask/partd/README.rst

 PartD
 =====

-Append-only key-value storage.
+Minimal key-value byte storage with appendable values

 Partd stores data.
-Partd arranges data in key-value pairs where the keys are small and the values are long and appendable bytestrings.
-You can add new data onto the end of existing values.
+Partd arranges data in key-value pairs where the values are just raw bytes.
+We can append data onto the end of existing values.
 You can get the entire value associated to a list of keys.

 API
 ---